sahilthakare215/3D-Textures-using-three.js/README.md

+NOTE:its a 3D interface you can interact using your mouse/cursor and rotate too.

 # Three.js Textures Demo

 A comprehensive Three.js demonstration showcasing Physically Based Rendering (PBR) materials with interactive controls.
 This project features multiple texture sets with full PBR material maps that can be adjusted in real-time.